IBM/ibm-watsonx-data-integration-sdk/docs/_sources/chapters/04_projects/environments.rst

 Updating an Environment
 -----------------------

-Similar to environment creation, environemnt can also be updated using the :py:class:`~ibm_watsonx_data_integration.cpd_models.project_model.Project` object.
+Similar to environment creation, environment can also be updated using the :py:class:`~ibm_watsonx_data_integration.cpd_models.project_model.Project` object.
 First, modify properties of the environment instance, then update it using the :py:meth:`Project.update_environment() <ibm_watsonx_data_integration.cpd_models.project_model.Project.update_environment>` method.